-Adjust the spring pre-load by turning the pre-load adjuster (1) with the No. 2 screwdriver provided in the tool kit.
+Adjust the spring pre-load by turning the pre-load adjuster (1).

 Make sure that both fork legs are adjusted to the same position.

 To Reduce Spring Pre-load (SOFT): For a light load and smooth road conditions, turn the adjuster counterclockwise toward SOFT.